-Dr. TA Loeffler brings 25 years of expertise leading people through significant life-changing experiences to every facet of her work.
-Her work and adventures have taken her to 39 different countries and all seven continents.
-TA is attempting to complete “The Seven Summits,” the highest peak on all seven continents and only has Mount Everest left to complete.
+Dr. TA Loeffler brings 35 years of expertise leading people through significant life-changing experiences to every facet of her work.
+TA’s work and adventures have taken her to 52 different countries and all seven continents.
+TA has completed 6 and 4/5 of “The Seven Summits,” the highest peak on all seven continents.
+In 2020, TA was named to the “90 Greatest Canadian Explorers” List by Canadian Geographic.

 TA believes that we all long for a balanced, engaged, and creative life that challenges us to be the best we can possibly be.
 She models this belief in her life on a daily basis and combines her broad range of skills to inspire all to create the life they truly want.